spidernet-io/spiderpool/docs/develop/roadmap.md

 ## support CLI

-provider a CLI tool to debug and operate
+provide a CLI tool to debug and operate

 * check which pod an IP is taken by